-I want the Texas Democratic party to move away from centrist politics and move towards a party of the 99%.
+“I want the Texas Democratic party to move away from centrist politics and move towards being a party of the 99%.
 My campaign for Governor is about advocating for a progressive change in Texas politics by removing Abbott, Patrick, Paxton and their tea party brethren in the state legislature from power.

-But if we act together, and if we act now, we can stop climate change and rein in the corporations.
+If we act together, and if we act now, we can stop climate change and rein in the corporations.
 We can ensure that our children and our grandchildren will inherit not just a safer world but a better world.
 And I believe we can all work together in common cause to address the issues that concern us all: Income Inequality, Universal Healthcare, Gun Control, and Global Warming.

 There is much work to be done, and I look forward to rolling up my sleeves and tackling these tasks.
 I look forward to representing you as Governor of Texas."